Play it. Perform it. Record it. Compose it. Pursue your passion and learn from some of Chicago’s finest professional musicians.

 Join the Festival Chorus, a non-audition community ensemble.
 We welcome vocalists who love to sing, like a little challenge and want to have fun.
 We rehearse on Monday evenings during the fall and spring semester, sing a repertoire of classical, pop, and Broadway, and perform two concerts a year (December and May) accompanied by a professional orchestra.
 Call 847.925.6659 to learn more.

 Test drive our private lessons before you commit to them with a free, 30-minute trial private lesson.
 Then, continue learning with our eight and 16 week lessons.
 Trial lessons are available in piano, voice and most instruments for ages six to adult, all skill levels.
-Choose a lesson time between October 8 and 13.
 Call 847.925.6659 for more information.

 CMC’s highly trained professional musician instructors offer lessons for piano, strings, guitar, winds, brass, folk instruments, percussion and voice for students at all levels.